natoriamilligan/app-deployment/steps.md

      - Name container
      - Add image URI (add :latest at the end)
      - Define port mapping = TCP Port 80 HTTP (Gunicorn is listening on port 80 inside the container)
+6. Revise the task definition with JSON to include the secret made using the secret arn
-6. Create and attach an inline policy to the task execution role to read secrets from AWS Secrets Manager
+7. Create and attach an inline policy to the task execution role to read secrets from AWS Secrets Manager
-7. Create ALB in EC2 console
+8. Create ALB in EC2 console
    - Add listener for HTTP and HTTPS
      - Request new ACM certificate for api.banksie.app
      - add a record to Route 53 for api.banksie.app (will need time to propagate)